-In the unbounded model, the problem is clearly polynomially solvable.
+The unbounded model problem is clearly polynomially solvable.
 The algorithm computes the maximum load, and then opens a single color with capacity equal to the maximum load.
 Clearly, all the intervals can be colored using this color, and we obtain a feasible solution whose cost equals the maximum load, which is a lower bound on the optimal cost.
 Hence, we conclude the following: